 Parson marks Missouri bicentennial with party-less inaugural

-JEFFERSON CITY — Missouri Gov. Mike Parson was to begin a new term in office Monday with an inaugural ceremony marking the start of Missouri's bicentennial celebration, but without a traditional party because of coronavirus precautions.
+JEFFERSON CITY — Missouri Gov. Mike Parson began a new term in office Monday with an inaugural ceremony marking the start of Missouri's bicentennial celebration, but without a traditional party because of coronavirus precautions.

-The Republican governor was to take the oath of office at a midday event on the grounds of the recently refurbished Capitol, with church bells ringing and artillery guns firing a salute — just as they have for past governors.
+The Republican governor was sworn in on the grounds of the recently refurbished Capitol, with church bells ringing and artillery guns firing a salute — just as they have for past governors.
 He swore on a Bible given to him by his wife, and a B2 bomber flew low over the Capitol after Parson took the oath.

-But there will be no inaugural parade, no hand-shaking reception line with the general public and no inaugural ball, where the governor and lawmakers typically don fancy apparel to dance in the cramped quarters of the Capitol Rotunda.
-All of those festivities have been canceled or postponed because of concerns about the coronavirus pandemic.
+There was no inaugural parade, no hand-shaking reception line with the general public and no inaugural ball, where the governor and lawmakers typically don fancy apparel to dance in the cramped Capitol Rotunda.
+All of those festivities were canceled or postponed because of concerns about the coronavirus pandemic.

-"It is our time to preserve the American dream," Parson said in prepared remarks of his speech released before the event.
+"This is our time to preserve the American dream," Parson said.

 Parson said he would work to provide the tools needed for doctors and nurses, law enforcement officers, farmers and teachers.
 He said his job is to make life better for every Missourian.

 "I will care for the unborn to the elderly, the rich to the poor, regardless of the color of your skin," he said.